How to remember words – the seven steps

 Our starting point

 To start with: we assume that you know how to find new Dutch words.
 Our blog Word learning: making it part of your daily life may be helpful.
-However, the blog that you are reading now, focuses on how to remember them.
+However, the blog you are reading now focuses on how to remember them.

 Secondly, we assume that you are very motivated to learn the new language.
 Let’s say that you live in a country where the language is spoken.
 Living in that country gives you a lot of opportunities to come into contact with the language naturally.